 Curiously only with this $20 a month package and the $250 base station (which has a Micro SD card slot) will the Ring system enable local storage – but NOT without the subscription.

-On the Blink system, using only the Sync Module 2 rather than a cloud subscription changes the user experience; clip playback is slower and there are no thumbnails on the clips.
+On the Blink system, you can side-step cloud fees and use the Sync Module 2 to store clips.
+It does, however, diminish the user experience; clip playback is slower and there are no thumbnails on the clips.
 The system also disables the hourly automatic image option, and if you use Live View the clip is not recorded.
-None of the problems are technically insurmountable, so it can only be concluded that Blink would prefer you to sign up.
+None of the problems are technically insurmountable, so it can only be concluded that Blink would prefer you to sign up, but is more sympathetic to users on a budget.

 Blink v Ring: False positives

 In traditional CCTV, cameras recorded footage which might – or might not – be helpful in retrospectively identifying culprits.
-Or, perhaps, someone was watching the video and raising the alert, perhaps assisted by a motion sensor, just like a good crime caper movie.
+Maybe someone was watching the video, raising the alert, perhaps assisted by a motion sensor, just like a good crime caper movie, but it all got recorded.
+Smart cameras typically aren’t committing every moment to digital storage – or ‘continuous recording’.
+Neither Blink or Ring offer a plan with this option (Google and Arlo, among others, do).

 Perhaps because of the Blink system’s reliance on batteries (except for the Blink Mini), the Blink Outdoor camera we’ve been running a long-term test very rarely offers an alert at all, and they’re almost invariably accurate.
 On the downside, the clips recorded to the Blink Sync Module aren’t long.